KissKissBankBank/kitten/README.md

 Then visit http://localhost:3000

-To stop the style guide on the dummy app:
+To stop the app:

 ```sh
 $ bin/kitten stop
 ```

-To check wether the dummy app is running or not:
+To check wether it is running or not:

 ```sh
 $ bin/kitten status
 ```

-To tail the dummy app logs in real time:
+To tail the app logs in real time:

 ```sh
 $ bin/kitten log